en ¦ fr

 Post-doctoral researcher in computer science at Inria and IRIF.

-Before that, postdoc at the University of Cambridge, and even before that PhD student in the Inria team Gallinette at the University of Nantes.
+Before that, postdoc at the University of Cambridge, and even before that PhD student in Inria team Gallinette at the University of Nantes.

 News